jt14den/SWC-Cheatsheets/openrefine-sql.md

 - In your browser (non IE), go to http://localhost:3333
 - Download data files from the course website and save to your desktop.
 - Make sure someone is recording commands in the Etherpad (no log)
+- Setup for DB BRowser
+  - 1024 x 768 resolution
+  - Data browser font size to 14
+  - SQL editor and log font size to 16

 ### Open up Socrative again ###
 - You can import my quiz with **<Socrative code>**